mitzenjeremywoo/hotchoc_multiple_type_support_implementation_approach/README.md

 This shows an example of using implementation approach for graphql.
-It shows 2 object type using
+It shows how we can expose different type/schema using 2 different approaches namely
+- code first
+- implementation first